Jackson Hole, United States: Family Ski Guide

 At roughly $1,650/day for a family of four, Jackson Hole is a bucket-list trip, not an annual habit.
 Compare to Grand Targhee ($3,500 to $4,500/week budget), Big Sky ($3,100+/week budget), or Steamboat ($5,500 to $7,400/week).
 Jackson Hole costs the most and delivers the most dramatic experience.

-If this resort is not the right fit for your family, consider Grand Targhee for uncrowded powder on the other side of the Tetons at 40-50% less for a comparable week.
+Not feeling it?
+A better fit might be Grand Targhee for uncrowded powder on the other side of the Tetons at 40-50% less for a comparable week.

 Would we recommend Jackson Hole?